 Sales Onboarding Tip #7: Use a Consistent Framework

-To help your reps cross the chasm from new hire to veteran sales rep consistently hitting quota, consistency needs to be in place.
+To help your new sales reps cross the chasm from new hire to a veteran sales rep consistently hitting quota, consistency needs to be in place.

 Consistent framework addresses the gap between onboarding and post-onboarding.